gulraizchoudhary/horizontal-visibility-graph-entropy/README.md

 Time Irreversibility of Visible and Non-visible: 0.6591673732008657
 ```

-## Visuals
-A window of size 3 is selected:
 !["Number of edges in the HVG 0"](https://github.com/gulraizchoudhary/horizontal-visibility-graph-entropy/blob/main/img/Figure0.png)
 !["Number of edges in the HVG 1"](https://github.com/gulraizchoudhary/horizontal-visibility-graph-entropy/blob/main/img/Figure1.png)